knative/release/TIMELINE.md

 Cut the release branch of all the [supporting repos](#supporting-repos).
 These are the base repos where we have common code and common scripts.

 - 📄 Open a new [release notes document](PROCEDURES.md#new-release-notes-document) for the release.
-- 📣 Announce on the **#general** Slack channel that the release will be cut in a week and that additional caution should be used when merging big changes.
+- 📣 Announce on the **#knative** Slack channel that the release will be cut in a week and that additional caution should be used when merging big changes.
 - 👀 Verify that the [nightly release automation](PROCEDURES.md#nightly-job) is passing for each of the core `knative.dev` repos.
 If any is failing, reach out to the corresponding WG leads and ask them to investigate.
 Repeat throughout the week.

 🚨 **NOTES:**